troygnichols/geocoder/README.md

     reverse_geocoded_by :latitude, :longitude
     after_validation :reverse_geocode  # auto-fetch address

+To specify that model is geocoded through a :belongs_to association :

+    belongs_to :user
+    geocoded_through :user

+You may have many models concerned

+    Page --> Account --> User

+In that example `Page` is `geocoded_through :account` and `Account` is `geocoded_through :user`

 ### Mongoid

 First, your model must have an array field for storing coordinates: